RedPointGlobal/redpoint-rpi/README.md

 --docker-password=$DOCKER_PASSWORD
 ```
 **5) Create the TLS Certificate Secrets:**

-Create a Kubernetes secret containing your TLS certificate's private and public keys.
+A certificate (.crt) and certificate key (.key) file are needed for Ingress TLS.
+The certificate file ```(.crt)``` contains the public key , while the certificate key file ```(.key)``` contains the private key.
+Once you have those two files, create the Kubernetes secret.
 Replace path/to/your_cert.crt and path/to/your_cert.key with the actual paths to your certificate files:
 ```
 CERT_FILE=path/to/your_cert.crt
 KEY_FILE=path/to/your_cert.key